 What is Ageing with Vitality?

 It encompasses living with consciousness in your older years and realising that ageing does not mean you just face the senior citizens’ club and bingo!

 I can support you with life coaching, or you can join the Ageing with Vitality Facebook Group, where I can answer questions and you can join in discussions or post.

 My new book The Truth Has Made Me Free will be coming out soon.

 This is my life story and how I was born and brought up in the 1940s and 1950s, and my life as a young Mother in the 1960s and 70s.

 If you can resonate with the following synopsis of the book, please read the blog on Dogma on my blog page.

 The Truth Has Set Me Free – Patricia Cherry

 A memoir about my emancipation from the shackles of Fundamentalist Christian belief.

 In many ways my early childhood in the 1950s was happy.
 I was tenacious and independent, and I don’t remember being unhappy until the age of about twelve or thirteen.
 In later years I realised there had been a lack of warmth, love and understanding.
 It left me with very low self-esteem, and the feeling of never being good enough for anything.

 My experiences were the result of several generations of Pentecostal preachers who lived their lives with the sole purpose of converting others to their beliefs.
 They firmly believe that their way is the only way.
 I call it narcissism.
 The leaders of the churches that I grew up in, and the one that I belonged to in the 1970s, were narcissistic in nature, and so were my Mother and her brothers.
-Her whole life has been spent in fear due to the teaching that she, and the previous two generations before her, received as children.
+She spent her whole life in fear due to the teaching that she, and the previous two generations before her, received as children.